ruma/ruma.dev/content/projects.md

 ## matrix-rust-sdk

 [matrix-rust-sdk] (or just `matrix-sdk` [on crates.io][matrix-sdk]) is a high-level client library on top of the Ruma libraries.
-There is a variety of client applications built with it:
+There are a few client applications built with it:

 * [Fractal]: A GTK client (part of the GNOME project)
 * [RumaTui]: A command-line client
 * [retrix]: A lightweight client built with [iced]
 * [Weechat-Matrix]: A plugin for weechat that adds Matrix support to it
 * [matrix-send]: A non-interactive command-line client

+Additionally, some bots are also being built with it:

+* [hebbot]: A Matrix bot which can generate "This Week in X" like blog posts
 * [tenebrous-dicebot]: Matrix dice rolling bot with support for the Chronicles of Darkness 2E Storytelling System and Call of Cthulhu.
 * [MRSBFH]\: Matrix-Rust-SDK-Bot-Framework-Helper
 * [Timetracking-Bot by Famedly]: A bot for tracking work times, uses MRSBFH